electric-cloud/EC-Subject7/README.md

 # Subject7 Plugin
 Integration created for NHLBI to run tests with Subject7.
 Plugin procedures are written in Groovy as requested by NHLBI.

+## Installation
+Download the NHLBI-Subject7-<version>.zip file and install to Flow via Administration->Plugins->Install From File/URL->File Install

 ## Configurations
 Configuration: config name
 Credential: username and password